Waldbaum's: Purchase by A&P

-On August 13, 2010, A&P announced that it would close twenty-five stores as the parent of Waldbaum's began the implementation and execution phase of its comprehensive turnaround; these stores closed in October 2010, including stores in Centereach and Levittown, Long Island.
+In August 2010, A&P announced that it would close 25 stores as the parent of Waldbaum's began the implementation and execution phase of its comprehensive turnaround.
+In September, A&P announced it planned to lay off over 400 workers, including 195 employees from the closure of the West Hartford Waldbaum's store in Connecticut.
+The stores in Centereach and Levittown closed in October.

+In December 2010, A&P filed for bankruptcy.
+In order to help turn around the business, A&P identified 32 locations for closure, including Waldbaum's stores in Farmingdale, Smithtown, and Valley Stream.

-In February 2011, A&P announced thirty-two additional store closings, including three Long Island Waldbaum's: Farmingdale, Smithtown, and Valley Stream on April 15, 2011.
-In January 2012, A&P announced half a dozen additional closings on Long Island.
-The grocery chain said that six stores would close in Commack, West Babylon, East Islip, Lake Ronkonkoma, Huntington Station and Rockville Centre.
-The closures happened in March 2012, as Waldbaum's parent company, A&P, Inc. emerged from Chapter 11 bankruptcy protection.
+In January 2012, A&P announced six more stores would close in Commack, West Babylon, East Islip, Lake Ronkonkoma, Huntington Station and Rockville Centre.
+Waldbaum's parent company emerged from Chapter 11 bankruptcy protection as a private company in March 2012.

 On July 20, 2015, A&P filed for a pre-packaged Chapter 11 bankruptcy, following years of financial loss and a struggle to compete with rival grocery chains.
-The company announced that 3 Waldbaum's stores in Carle Place, Riverhead, and Oceanside were set to close.
-Nineteen stores were sold to Stop & Shop and Key Food.
-Five store locations were purchased by Best Yet Market in November 2015, and three locations to Wakefern Food Corporation, owner of the ShopRite Food chain.
+Three Waldbaum's stores in Carle Place, Riverhead, and Oceanside were set to close.